 He spent the night once more at the mill and gave the miller his answer, and by-and-by he told the three sisters not to throw out all their sweepings in the face of the sun.

-The prince had hardly arrived at home when some thieves tried to ford the stream with a fine horse they had stolen.
+The prince had hardly arrived at home when some thieves tried to cross the stream with a fine horse they had stolen.
 When they were half-way across, the stream rose so suddenly that it swept them all away.
 From that time it became the best fishing stream in the country-side.

 And the three sisters, now that they no longer insulted the sun, had each a wooer within a week.

-When the prince got home he found that his wife had just got a fine little boy.
+When the prince got home he found that his wife had a fine little boy.
 He did not lose a moment in pricking the baby’s finger till the blood ran, and he brushed it on the wrists of the stone figure, which shuddered all over and split with a loud noise in seven parts and there was the faithful servant alive and well.

 When the old king saw this he foamed with rage, stared wildly about, flung himself on the ground and died.